abed-alnaif/heterozygous-indel-detection/README.md

 sequence has been subtracted from it.
 To detect the presence of indels, one can simply align this output to the reference sequence (using tools such as BLAST).

+In cases where the subtracted sequence is ambiguous, IUPAC conventions are used to indicate the level of ambiguity.

+The program uses basepairs 61-80 to align the two sequences.
+Thus, the two sequences should be at least ~100 basepairs long.

 Two example .fcs files are provided: